Ulnar Nerve Entrapment Treatment

 Ulnar Nerve Entrapment occurs when the ulnar nerve becomes compressed.
 Anatomically, the ulnar nerve passes through a tunnel (cubital tunnel) behind the inside of the elbow.
-The nerve can be felt through the skin at the point of the elbow which is commonly called the “funny bone”.
+The nerve can be felt through the skin at the elbow point, commonly called the “funny bone”.
 When the ulnar nerve goes into the hand, it travels through another tunnel (Guyon’s canal).
-The ulnar nerve provides sensation to the pinky and half of the ring finger, as well as controls most of the muscles in the hand that help with fine movements.
+The ulnar nerve provides sensation to the pinky and half of the ring finger and controls most of the hand muscles that help with subtle movements.

 Symptoms of Cubital Tunnel Syndrome